NLeSC/create-react-app/packages/react-scripts/template/README.md

   }
 }

-export default DangerButton;
+export DangerButton;
 ```

 Be aware of the [difference between default and named exports](http://stackoverflow.com/questions/36795819/react-native-es-6-when-should-i-use-curly-braces-for-import/36796281#36796281).
 It is a common source of mistakes.

-We suggest that you stick to using default imports and exports when a module only exports a single thing (for example, a component).
-That’s what you get when you use `export default Button` and `import Button from './Button'`.
+We suggest that you stick to using named imports and exports when a module only exports a single thing (for example, a component).
+That’s what you get when you use `export Button` and `import { Button } from './Button'`.

 Named exports are useful for utility modules that export several functions.
 A module may have at most one default export and as many named exports as you like.